Pine24/Pine24/README.md

 # Hello, I'm Oren
 <a href="https://www.linkedin.com/in/oren-s-930723244/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am about to graduate from ITQ college with a profound interest in technology and the world of cyber security, fascinated by the field and eager to learn more and expand my horizons.
+I am an ITQ graduate with a profound interest in technology and the world of cyber security, fascinated by the field and eager to learn more and expand my horizons.

 ## Objective